SPC-Toad/sys-lvl-note/scheduling.md

 ## Capacity
 - Upper bound of the throughput.
-- Question, isn't capacity basically capacity?
+- Question, isn't capacity basically bottleneck?
 Yes, whichever hits bottleneck, that is the capacity.

 ## Response time
 - Response time is "request completed time" - "request sent time from the client"
+- So, entering of server queue and complete processing time by server.

 ## Speed Up && Slowdown
 - We USUALLY measure `speed up` and `slowdown` by comparing response time.